Blyth Academy Class Action - See Below for Settlement News

 The class of people covered by the class action is generally staff who worked or are still working at Blyth Academy and whose job it was to teach students courses.

-COURT DOCUMENTS AND CERTIFICATION HEARING
+COURT DOCUMENTS AND SETTLEMENT INFORMATION

 The claim against Blyth Academy is contained in a document called the "Amended Statement of Claim", a copy of which can be viewed HERE.